-7. Capital Programme
+8. Capital Programme

-Expenditure by the Council in 2019/20 was £114m with expenditure aimed at underpinning the Council's objectives and providing investment in long term assets which will be used to deliver Council services.
-The largest spending areas for 2019/20 were:
+Expenditure by the Council in 2020/21 was £125m with expenditure aimed at underpinning the Council's objectives and providing for investment in long term assets which will be used to deliver Council services.
+The largest spending areas for 2020/21 were:

 - Investment in Schools (£8m)

+- ICT (£7m)

-- Property Maintenance (£10m)
+- Property Acquisitions and Maintenance (£14m)

-- Works to Housing Stock (£26m)
+- Works to Housing Stock (£32m)

 - Private Housing (£5m)

-- Strategic Property Purchases (£7m)

-- Transport Projects (£9m)
+- Transport Projects (£15m)

-- Visitor Destination Programme (£14m)
+- Visitor Destination Programme (£10m)

-- Local Growth Fund (£15m)
+- Local Growth Fund (£14m)

-8. Housing
+9. Housing

-The Government has recently signalled a shift in rents policy that allows rent increases from 2020/21 onwards of CPI +1% which has been helpful in addressing some of the underlying financial issues caused by four years of 1% reductions.
-The financial reverberations following the Grenfell disaster continue to be felt and will be for the foreseeable future with a requirement to invest in and maintain higher standards of fire protection.
+The government have indicated that from 2020/21 onwards, rents policy allows rent increases of CPI+1%, this has been helpful in addressing some of the underlying financial issues caused by four years of 1% rent reductions.
+In the 2019/20 financial year the Coronavirus pandemic started, this has resulted in a unstable and uncertain fiscal climate.
+CPI is therefore volatile and was much lower than initially expected before the pandemic therefore future years rent budgets are negatively impacted by this movement, and limits the base rent longer term.
+Going forward the effects of the ongoing pandemic are unknown and could affect housing income and expenditure in a variety of ways.

-Universal Credit has commenced in full in the Hull area during 2018/19 and the volume of claimants has proven to be more significant than had first been expected.
-We expect to see increases in rent arrears and increased costs of collection.
-Maintaining rent collection rates will be difficult whilst there is a need to make further savings to balance the HRA over the medium term.
+Also due to the Coronavirus pandemic, Brexit and other external factors, Housing are expecting significantly increased cost and scarcity of certain building materials, this in particular has the potential to impact on the costs of future capital schemes and repairs and maintenance work.
+In addition the financial reverberations following the Grenfell disaster continue to be felt and will be for the foreseeable future with a requirement to invest in and maintain higher standards of fire protection.
+To also note the effects of the recent government White Paper are also to take hold.
+Universal Credit commenced in full in the Hull area during 2018/19 and the volume of claimants is steadily rising, we expect to see increases in rent arrears and increased costs of collection as this continues to bed in.
+Maintaining rent collections rates will be difficult due to the issues mentioned above whilst there is a need to make further savings to balance the HRA over the medium to long term

-9. Statement of Accounts
+10. Statement of Accounts

-The following pages detail the Statement of Accounts for Kingston upon Hull City Council for the financial year ended 31 March 2020.
+The following pages detail the Statement of Accounts for Kingston upon Hull City Council for the financial year ended 31 March 2021.
 It shows the financial position of the Council and the cost of the services it provided in the year.
 A list of the accounts together with a brief explanation of the purposes of each account is shown below:-